 The example above looks much better.
 We haven’t lost the content.
 We lost only style, set in ‘<BalloonStyle>’ section.
 All HTML code with the picture came through.

 In the example above we can see, that all HTML along with CSS layout came through, which is good for us.
-Unfortunately, the CSS is not supported as well as HTML does.
-It can be seen especially when set some background colour in XML, which cannot be displayed in the API version.
+Unfortunately, CSS is not supported as well as HTML does.
+It can be seen especially when setting some background colour in XML, which cannot be displayed in the API version.

 - KML Reference – description

 - KML adding custom data

 - How to convert to KML and style without loosing your mind?

 - KML Balloon style example

 - HTML, CSS, JS embedded in Balloon